 THE STRAIN COUNTERSTRAIN TECHNIQUE

-Counterstrain (SCS) is a gentle manipulation technique, effective in treating pain, limitations in strength and range of motion of the ailing areas.
+Strain Counterstrain (SCS) is a gentle manipulation technique, effective in treating pain, limitations in strength, and range of motion of the ailing areas.
 The procedure is painless and can be applied to all body parts and systems.
 Therapists exploit tender diagnostic points to recognize painful, reflexively protected, and contracted tissue.
-Contractions arise in skeletal muscle tissue, the body’s deep fascia layers or smooth muscle structures as a protective response to trauma.
-Counterstrain method enables a therapist to alleviate the spasms of the targeted area – muscle and connective tissue.
-It uses passive positioning of contracting muscles and deteriorated joints toward position of comfort or tissue relief of the offending muscle.
+Contractions arise in skeletal muscle tissue, the body’s deep fascia layers, or smooth muscle structures as a protective response to trauma.
+The Strain Counterstrain method enables a therapist to alleviate the spasms of the targeted area – muscle and connective tissue.
+It uses passive positioning of contracting muscles and deteriorated joints toward the position of comfort or tissue relief of the offending muscle.

-The Counterstrain technique can be utilized in patients suffering from chronic pain related to the diseases such as fibromyalgia or osteoarthritis as well as acute traumas related to vehicles, sports, and other injuries.
-Since Counterstrain is so gentle and non-traumatic, it is safe for and might bring tremendous positive effects even in most fragile patients – expecting women with pelvic pain, patients experiencing post-surgical trauma, or elderly patients suffering from osteoporosis or incontinence.
+The Strain Counterstrain technique can be utilized in patients suffering from chronic pain related to the diseases such as complex regional pain syndrome (CRPS), fibromyalgia, or osteoarthritis as well as acute traumas related to vehicles, sports, and other injuries.
+Since Strain Counterstrain is so gentle and non-traumatic, it is safe for and might bring tremendous positive effects even in most fragile patients – expecting women with pelvic pain, patients experiencing post-surgical trauma, or elderly patients suffering from osteoporosis or incontinence.

 - Chronic edema